shadow-paw/cat/README.md

 [![C++ Version][cpp-image]][cpp-url]
 [![License][license-image]][license-url]

-The OSAL project provide an abstracted and consistent environment for application development.
+**CAT** provides an abstract and consistent environment for application development.
 The main features include:
 - Graphics Rendering Service
 - UI Framework
 - Time Service
-- Network Access
+- Network Service
 - Audio Service
 - Media Service (camera, mic, media player)
 - Sensor Service

 ## Build Environments
-You can build osal app on two environments, sadly you cannot build binaries for all platforms with a single environment.
+You can build app on two environments, sadly you cannot build binaries for all platforms with a single environment.
 Here is the matrix:

 #### Windows Environment
 - Windows 32-bit App